ElfSundae/laravel-datatables/README.md

     ],
     ```

-- To use our DataTable service for `artisan datatables:make` command,  you can set the "stub" config in `config/datatables-buttons.php` :
+- To use our DataTable service for the `artisan datatables:make` command,  you need to set the "stub" config in `config/datatables-buttons.php`:

     ```php
     /**